shivannis/xandr-docs-public/xandr-docs/articles/monetize/target-inventory-on-the-yahoo-ad-exchange.md

 - The creative format must be flash, image, raw-js, raw-html, iframe-html, or url-html.
 - The creative template must be a Standard template.
 - You must submit the creative for [auditing](creative-standards.md) and it must pass.
-- If you want the creative to serve on secure YAX inventory, you must submit the creative for Xandr SSL audit, and it must pass.
+- If you want the creative to serve on secure YAX inventory, you must submit the creative for Microsoft Advertising SSL audit, and it must pass.

 ## Step 1.
 Open your campaign